These artists came to Austin for SXSW. How they persisted despite being stranded by coronavirus

 Australian artist San Mei had eight shows set up at SXSW before she and her crew got the call that the whole thing was being canceled.

 “It wasn’t that bad yet—all the quarantine measures weren’t really in play.
 So we just came anyway,” Mei says.
-“We were like, We’ve got this cool Airbnb, we’ll just do some, like, stripped back videos, get some really cool content, make the most of the situation.”
+“We were like, We’ve got this cool Airbnb, we’ll just do some, like, stripped-back videos, get some really cool content, make the most of the situation.”

 But as the number of COVID-19 cases began to escalate, and with mounting pressure on venues to close their doors, Mei soon found herself in Austin with no gigs.
 That is, until the owner of one of the venues that she was going to play but decided to close offered her a more personal gig.